-Even if you’re focused on a date night with your main squeeze (good for you!), we’ve got some great ideas for fun and meaningful things to do together with the whole family, before the kids’ bedtime!
+Even if have a date night planned with your main squeeze (good for you!), we’ve got some great ideas for fun and meaningful things to do together with the whole family, before the kids’ bedtime.

 Pose for Photo Valentines (or e-Valentines)

-We owe this idea to Julia Child, who would create valentines every year with her husband to send to friends.
-It’s a great annual time capsule for your family, and a fun surprise for the recipients.
+Credit for this idea goes to Julia Child, who would create valentines every year with her husband to send to friends.
+It’s a great annual time capsule to look back on with your family and a cute surprise for the recipients.

 Bake Something from the Heart

 Spend quality time with the kids, teach them a thing or two, stay in out of the cold, and end up with a sweet reward.
 What could be better?
-Whip up an easy-peasy heart-shaped chocolate cake or make and decorate heart-shaped sugar-cookie cutouts.
-(Find more inspiration by following our Valentine’s Day Pinterest board!)
+Whip up some super-simple chocolate peanut butter Valentine’s cookies or make and decorate heart-shaped sugar-cookie cutouts—always a treat.

 Make Something from the Heart